 This was recorded in 3/4 time - a waltz.
 The Beatles original version was in traditional 4/4 time.

-This song has topped the UK charts on three 3 occasions: Cocker's version, then in 1988 Wet Wet Wet hit #1 again on a double A-sided charity single, and in 2004 Sam & Mark from the 2004 UK Pop Idol brought it to the top again. (thanks, Edward Pearce - Ashford, Kent, England)
+This song has topped the UK charts on three occasions: Cocker's version, then in 1988 Wet Wet Wet hit #1 again on a double A-sided charity single, and in 2004 Sam & Mark from the 2004 UK Pop Idol brought it to the top again.

 Sesame Street did a parody of this called "With A Little Yelp From My Friends."
-It was performed by "Moe Cocker," who was a Cocker Spaniel.
-It was about a dog who yelps for help when he can't find his bone or scratch a flea.
+It was performed by "Moe Cocker," a Cocker Spaniel.
+This version of the song is about a dog who yelps for help when he can't find his bone or scratch a flea.

 Joe Cocker is only one of two acts who performed at Woodstock to have had a UK #1 hit.
 The other was Jimi Hendrix, who had a chart topper with "Voodoo Child (Slight Return)